nicksellen/ponderings/religion.md

 # religion

+I want a world where people are free to hold whatever beliefs they want to about anything.
+I don't want to be part of any system that thinks it can control what *you think*.
+I also want a world where people will *respect* what other people think, even if that view is difficult to understand.

-This is a big topic!
-And a bit scary actually, I like a world where people are free to have whatever relegion or beliefs they want.
-I don't discuss this topic very much in person as it usually doesn't go anywhere.
+I don't discuss this topic very much in person as it usually doesn't go anywhere and it gets very personal very quickly.
+Anyway, on with the topic...

 I am an atheist, but that just says I don't believe in God, what do I believe in?